nagalpooja/Coffee_Ordering_Website/README.md

-Brew Haven - A Coffee Ordering Website
+Brew Haven - A Coffee Ordering Website,
 Welcome to the Coffee Ordering Website!
 This is a web application designed to provide a seamless coffee ordering experience for customers.
-Users can browse a menu, customize their drinks and place orders.
+Users can browse a menu and place orders.

 #Features
  Browse a variety of coffee and beverage options.